unascribed/FlexVer/SPEC.md

 ### Numeric
-This may either be implemented by parsing the component as an integer and comparing the integers, or as a string-based comparison.
-Either is considered reasonable, with the advantage of the string version being there is no limit to the length of a component.
+This may either be implemented by parsing the component as an integer and comparing the integers, or as a codepoint-wise comparison following the same rules an integer parser would.
+Either is considered reasonable, with the advantage of the codepoint-wise version being there is no limit to the length of a component.
 Both are described below.

-#### Integer
+#### Integer parse
 Parse the component as an integer type, and return the difference between them.
 In psuedocode:

 ```raku